How to remove latex paint from wood furniture

 4. Wipe Clean: Carefully remove the product with a clean cloth to see the result.

-See also How to import furniture from china to usa
+See also How to make old wood furniture shine

 If the test area appears unharmed, you can proceed confidently with the entire surface.
 However, if there are adverse effects, reconsider your approach or try a different method.